How to Use Color at a Craft Show to Attract Shoppers

 1 – Based on Brand

-It’s a good place to start because your logo was likely professionally designed and therefore, will have a professional-looking color combination.
+Your brand is a good place to start because your logo was likely professionally designed and will have a professional-looking color combination.

-Pulling a color or two from your brand colors works best when your products feature similar or complimenting colors.
+Pulling a color or two from your brand colors works best when your products feature similar or complementary colors.

 For example, a bath & body vendor may switch up scents throughout the year but always keep their packaging and labels the same, which feature brand colors (let’s say blue, white, and gold).
 They could really make their space pop by pulling blue throughout the display with accents of white and gold.